 Discrimination occurs when an employer treats a person differently based on physical attributes or other factors such as religion or political belief.
 The act of differentiation may at times be fair, but it is more commonly found that differentiated treatment is unfair.
 Discrimination may be fair or unfair.
 Every employer must take steps to promote equal opportunity in the workplace by eliminating unfair discrimination in any employment policy or practice.

-Discrimination is to show favour, prejudice or bias for or againsta person on any arbitrary grounds, for example on the basis of race, gender, sex, pregnancy, marital status, family responsibility, ethnic or social origin, colour, sexual orientation, age disability, religion, HIV status, conscience, belief, political opinion, culture, language and birth by an employer.
+Unfair discrimination occurs when an employer shows favour, prejudice or bias for or against a person on a prohibited ground, including a person’s race, gender, sex, pregnancy, marital status, family responsibility, ethnic or social origin, colour, sexual orientation, age, disability, religion, HIV status, conscience, belief, political opinion, culture, language or birth, or on any other arbitrary ground.

 The law sets out four grounds on which discrimination is generally allowed—

 - Discrimination based on inherent requirements of a particular job;

 - Compulsory discrimination by law; and

 Affirmative action measures are designed to promote employment equity (fairness in favour of the designated groups — blacks, women and disabled persons).
 Affirmative action aims to achieve equality at work without lowering standards and without unduly limiting the prospects of existing employees, for example by getting rid of discrimination in company policies, procedures and practices.
 Its main aim is generally to ensure that that the previously disadvantaged groups are fairly represented in the workforce of a particular employer.

 Harassment of an employee is a form of unfair discrimination.
 The most common form of harassment reported is sexual harassment, but harassment may also occur on any of the grounds listed in the section above headed “What is Unfair Discrimination”.
 All such forms of harassment are prohibited.